fsiddiqui2/Linear-Regression-From-Scratch/README.md

 This script will:

 * Train a linear model using Gradient Descent
-* Plot the data with the regression line
 * Plot the loss curve over iterations
+* Plot the data with the regression line (if only 1 feature)
 * Create an animation of the learning process (if only 1 feature)

 ### 2. Linear Regression via OLS